The Social Services Group consists of three units.

 The Child Welfare Unit represents the Department of Human Services (DHS).
-DHS is the child welfare agency responsible for providing safe and permanent solutions for children with at-risk behaviors or are the subject of emotional, sexual, and physical abuse or neglect.
-The Child Welfare Unit consists of three divisions:
+DHS is the child welfare agency responsible for providing safe and permanent solutions for children with at-risk behaviors or who are the subject of emotional, sexual, and physical abuse or neglect.
+The Child Welfare Unit consists of two divisions:

-- Minor victims of sex trafficking that require specialized trauma-informed treatment in the least restrictive manner
+- Minor victims of sex trafficking who require specialized trauma-informed treatment in the least restrictive manner.

 - Youth who have committed delinquent acts but are also dependent.

-The Administration Appeals & Solicitor Review Division is comprised of attorneys who appear before an Administrative Law Judge at the Pennsylvania Department of Human Services Bureau of Hearings and Appeals (BHA) on behalf of DHS in hearings that involve an appeal from an indicated child abuse report.
+- The Administration Appeals & Solicitor Review section is comprised of attorneys who appear before an Administrative Law Judge at the Pennsylvania Department of Human Services Bureau of Hearings and Appeals (BHA) on behalf of DHS in hearings that involve an appeal from an indicated child abuse report.

 Jonathan Houlon is a 1995 graduate of the University of Pennsylvania Law School.
 He has practiced in the Child Welfare Unit of Law Department since 1996 and, in this capacity, has represented the Philadelphia Department of Human Services (DHS) in its mission to protect abused and neglected children.
 Jon began as an assistant city solicitor and then graduated to deputy and eventually chief of the CWU, a position he currently shares with Nicolette Burgess-Bolden.
 Jon has been recognized by Philadelphia HIAS for his work on immigration matters involving DHS youth and has also served as DHS’ representative on the Administrative Offices of the Pennsylvania Courts’ Older Youth Committee.
 In addition to his accomplishments in the legal profession, Jon has released 12 albums of his original compositions with his bands, John Train and The Donuts.
 With these combos, he has toured the world and elsewhere.